Short-Term Business Loans

 If you’re dealing with a sudden cash-flow gap, you may want to address the issue with short-term business funding.

 When you're making a long-term investment, you use traditional-term business funding.
-However, for unexpected, short-term expenses, short-term funding can be an option. short-term business financing, also known as a short-term business loan, works best with businesses with a solid financial history but need to manage a sudden cash-flow gap.
+However, for unexpected, short-term expenses, short-term funding can be an option.
+Short-term business financing, or short-term business loans, may be an option for established businesses who need to address a sudden cash-flow shortage.

 Defining Short-Term Business Loans

 Keep in mind, borrowing cash may not solve every problem that could come your way.
 Overall, it would be wise to review the ways your business is currently handling financial management and see if it is necessary to make any changes right now to prevent a problem in the future.

 Remember that short-term business financing is meant as temporary support for financial needs.
 A short-term business loan is expected to be paid back within just a couple of years.

 Up to $250,000